greenboxal/doggohub/doc/ci/triggers/README.md

 ## Pass build variables to a trigger

-You can pass any number of arbitrary variables in the trigger API call and they will be available in GitLab CI so that they can be used in your `.gitlab-ci.yml` file.
+You can pass any number of arbitrary variables in the trigger API call and they will be available in DoggoHub CI so that they can be used in your `.doggohub-ci.yml` file.
 The parameter is of the form:

 ```